kubernetes/website/docs/user-journeys/users/application-developer/intermediate.md

 {% capture overview %}

 {: .note }
   This page assumes that you've experimented with Kubernetes before.
-At this point, you should have basic experience interacting with a Kubernetes cluster (locally with Minikube, or elsewhere), and using API objects like Deployments to run your applications.<br><br>If not, we recommend reviewing the [Beginner App Developer](/docs/user-journeys/users/application-developer/foundational/){:target="_blank"} topics first.
+At this point, you should have basic experience interacting with a Kubernetes cluster (locally with Minikube, or elsewhere), and using API objects like Deployments to run your applications.<br><br>If not, you should review the [Beginner App Developer](/docs/user-journeys/users/application-developer/foundational/){:target="_blank"} topics first.

 After checking out the current page and its linked sections, you should have a better understanding of the following:
 * Additional Kubernetes workload patterns, beyond Deployments